 - Community-based natural resource management

-- Length of performance period: Ten months or less
+- Length of performance period: Twelve months or less

 - Number of awards anticipated: Four awards (dependent on grant amount)

 - Award amounts: The maximum amount per award is $15,000.

 *All applicants must use the required application form to apply and attach all relevant documents, as per the instructions.
 The application form is found on our U.S. Embassy Lusaka SSH webpage and the Grants.gov website.
 The full grants opportunity package is on Grants.gov.

 Participants and Audiences: All applicants must be Non-Profit Organizations (NPOs) registered on the province or national level in Zambia.
 They welcome proposals from Community Based Organizations (CBOs), Faith Based Organizations (FBOs), and Non-Governmental Organizations (NGOs) that work directly with communities.

 In order to be considered, applicants must adhere to the following criteria:

 - Must be a registered community-based organization (individuals and for-profit businesses are not eligible).